macbuse/macbuse.github.io/GRENOBLE/new.md

 #
 ## motivation from Markoff

-Markov numbers are integers that appear in triples which are solutions of a Diophantine equation the so-called Markov cubic
+Markoff numbers are integers that appear in triples which are solutions of a Diophantine equation the so-called Markoff cubic

 $x^2 + y^2 + z^2 - 3x y z = 0.$